 Usually, people with celiac disease show an improvement in their symptoms when they remove foods with gluten from their diet.

-What to do: Treatment should be carried out as directed by a gastroenterologist, who may recommend a gluten-free diet and, in some cases, the use of immunosuppressant drugs.
+How to stop it: Treatment should be carried out as directed by a gastroenterologist, who may recommend a gluten-free diet and, in some cases, the use of immunosuppressant drugs.
 Learn more about the celiac disease diet that your doctor may suggest.

 When to go to the doctor